anarchuser/mic_stream/README.md

 ## About mic_stream:

-As Flutter still lacks some functionality, this plugin aims to provide the possibility to easily get an audio stream from the microphone, using a simple java and swift implementation.
+As Flutter still lacks some functionality, this plugin aims to provide the possibility to easily get an audio stream from the microphone of mobile devices.

+**NOTE: If you receive white noise under MacOS, try version `0.6.3-dev` instead.**

 ## How to use: